Keeping the home clean is a constant task, one that people want to get through quickly but do it well enough that it looks and feels clean afterwards.

 What is dust and where does it come from?

-This is the reason that despite your best efforts during a deep clean - it will return.
+This is the reason that, despite your best efforts during a deep clean - it will return.
 Regular cleaning, however, can keep it at bay.
-There is also a third option which is to use an air purifier which can pull in dust particles from the air before it gets a chance to settle at all.

 So, should you Hoover or dust first?

 You should use a good duster before using a Hoover, to pick up the dust that the vacuum cleaner can’t reach.

 However, be sure to use a microfiber cloth to capture rather than a feather duster or a cotton cloth - the latter tends to release more back into the air than it captures.

 Alternatively, you can use a cordless vacuum cleaner such as the HF500 in handheld mode or the dusting brush attachment on an Upright 300.
 We recommend the Upright 300 due to the inclusion of a HEPA filter, which traps the dust so that it can’t be released again.

 Any dust that then falls on the floor can be picked up by the vacuum cleaner’s main head.

 For homes with pets we recommend a model with a pets brush which can pick up stubborn pet hairs and stops them from grouping together into the pile of dust.

 A third option as previously mentioned is to use a Hoover Air Purifier - this device senses and captures the fine dust that floats in the air, preventing it from reaching a surface in the first place and will reduce the amount of times you need to use a duster OR a vacuum cleaner.

 Does a vacuum cleaner release dust back into the air?